Deepest Cuts for Benders Decomposition: Introduction

-More precisely, this is a projection of \eqref{generic-milp-2} onto the $({\yy}, \eta)$ space.
 With this representation of BD, at iteration $t$, we produce a candidate point $({\yy}^{\itt},\eta^{\itt})$ by solving a relaxation of MP, and test its feasibility using CGSP.
-If the test proves $({\yy}^{\itt},\eta^{\itt})$ infeasible, we generate a certificate $(\hat{\pp},\hat{\pi}_0)$ and add a cut of the form \eqref{mp-cut} to the relaxed MP to avoid producing the infeasible $({\yy}^{\itt},\eta^{\itt})$ again; otherwise, we conclude that $({\yy}^{\itt},\eta^{\itt})$ is an optimal solution for MP.
-As noted in Proposition~\ref{proposition:epigraph} below, cuts of the form \eqref{mp-cut} represent both Benders optimality and feasibility cuts; when $\hat{\pi}_0>0$, the cut corresponds to a classical Benders optimality cut, while $\hat{\pi}_0=0$ corresponds to a classical Benders feasibility cut.
-An overview of the BD algorithm based on this decomposition scheme is presented in Algorithm~\ref{pseudo-code-bd}.
-We have omitted proofs from the body of this manuscript, but proofs for all of our theorems and propositions can be found in Appendix~\ref{app:proofs}.
+If the test proves $({\yy}^{\itt},\eta^{\itt})$ infeasible, we generate a certificate $(\hat{\BFpi},\hat{\pi}_0)$ and add a cut of the form \eqref{mp-cut} to the relaxed MP to avoid reproducing the infeasible $({\yy}^{\itt},\eta^{\itt})$; otherwise, we conclude that $({\yy}^{\itt},\eta^{\itt})$ is an optimal solution for MP.
+See Algorithm~\ref{pseudo-code-bd} for details.
+Note that cuts of the form \eqref{mp-cut} represent both Benders optimality and feasibility cuts; when $\hat{\pi}_0>0$, the cut corresponds to a classical Benders optimality cut, while $\hat{\pi}_0=0$ corresponds to a classical Benders feasibility cut.